lambotpm/pvpguide/Guide.md

 **Sometimes take -** *Relentless*.
 This can be a great choice against teams with minimal CC or several back-to-back blanket Silences.
 I find myself taking this talent much more often on my Human Priest (since the Human racial allows for a stun escape on a two minute cooldown) than I do on either of my Horde priests.

-**Sometimes take -** *Adaption*.
+**Rarely take -** *Adaption*.
 This talent works best against teams with infrequent CC, or if your teammates are capable of breaking you out of some enemy crowd control (say a Retribution or Protection Paladin).

 ### General Honor Talent Pool